The Flight of the Phoenix (1965 film): Plot

 Standish dubs the aircraft "Phoenix", after the mythical bird that is reborn from its own ashes.
-When a band of Arabs camp nearby, Harris and Renaud leave to make contact, while the others remain hidden with the aircraft.
+When a band of Arabs and Berbers camp nearby, Harris and Renaud leave to make contact, while the others remain hidden with the aircraft.
 The two men are found murdered the next day.

-Towns and Moran are stunned to learn that Dorfmann designs model airplanes rather than full-sized aircraft.
-Dorfmann claims the aerodynamic principles are the same, and many model planes require more exacting designs than full-size aircraft.
-With no other choice, Towns and Moran forge ahead without telling the others about Dorfmann.
+In a dramatic clash that begins in a quiet moment, Captain Towns and Moran are stunned to learn details about Dorfmann's career as an airplane designer.
+Dorfmann readily tells them that he works for a model airplane company designing radio controlled model airplanes.
+When asked if he ever worked on the "real thing", Dorfmann calmly tells them no and proudly shows Captain Towns the biggest airplane he ever worked on in his company's sales catalog, which has less than a 2m meter wingspan.
+When Towns and Moran incredulously question how a toy designer believes he can design a real airplane and make it fly, Dorfmann suddenly becomes angry hearing the word "toy" and vehemently exclaims that toy airplanes and the model airplanes he designs are not the same thing.
+Dorfmann goes on to bitterly explain that the aerodynamic principles of model airplanes are the same as "the real thing", and in fact many model planes require more exacting designs than full-size aircraft because they don't have the advantage of a pilot flying them.
+With water and time running out, and having no other choice but to die of dehyration or die trying to fly the cobbled together airplane, Towns and Moran forge ahead without telling the others about Dorfmann's credentials even though they suspect Dorfmann is crazy.

 Phoenix is completed.
 Only seven starter cartridges are available to ignite the engine.
 The first four startup attempts are unsuccessful.
 Over Dorfmann's objections, Towns fires the fifth cartridge with the ignition off to clear the engine's cylinders.
 The next startup attempt is successful.
 The men pull Phoenix to a hilltop, and climb onto the wings.
 When Towns guns the engine, Phoenix slides down the hill and over a lake bed before taking off.
 After successfully landing at an oasis with a manned oil rig, the men celebrate, and Towns and Dorfmann are reconciled.